hansaya/FastLiFePO4BatteryCharger/README.md

-Fast battery charger designed to work with LifePo4 batteries.
+Fast battery charger designed to work with LifePo4 batteries using bq24630.

 Features
 * Selectable battery configuration.
 Up to 7S.